Get free heat pump quotes

 outdoor unit of heat pump against stone wall in snowy garden

 If you’ve set your heat pump to heat your home at specific times, and it’s not following this preset cycle, it could be overheating, or there’s a fault with the thermostat.
-Alternatively, your heat pump could be short cycling.
+Alternatively, your heat pump problem in this instance could be that it is short cycling.

 The heat pump is overheating